 aws s3 sync s3://cisco-managed-us-west-1/2069997_6ff2802af17337def701c2e7816cf14913zf848a /opt/splunk/etc/apps/TA-cisco_umbrella/data/

-Note: When deleting downloaded files from the local directory, be sure to delete only files that are older than the Retention Duration value configured in the Umbrella dashboard.
-Otherwise, the next sync command will download the deleted files again.
+- When you delete downloaded files from the local directory, be sure to delete only files that are older than the Retention Duration value configured in the Umbrella dashboard.
+Otherwise, the next sync command downloads the deleted files again.